LautaroBlasco23/Blasco-Data-Structures/README.md

 * books -> Code written based on the books i've read.

-Inside of every folder it's a README file, with details about different aspects of the implementations, interfaces, tests, books/courses practical exercices.
+Inside of every folder it's a README file, with details about different aspects of the implementations, interfaces, tests and books/courses practical exercices.